-It turns out, a weeklong getaway at the beach is just what the doctor ordered.
+Even though that bucket list trip may not be on the docket right now, you should still take some time off and consider a safe weekend getaway.
 In one 2000 study published in the journal Psychosomatic Medicine, researchers found that middle-aged men who took frequent vacations were less likely to die from coronary heart disease over a nine-year period compared to men who never took advantage of their PTO.

 Similarly, the researchers documented that 24 percent of participants who vacationed infrequently suffered from a nonfatal cardiovascular event during the trial, compared to 19 percent of frequent vacationers.

 Being magnesium deficient